Nellie Pratt Russell

-Nellie Pratt Russell (May 4, 1890 - December 13, 1979) was an incorporator of Alpha Kappa Alpha Sorority, Incorporated, the first sorority founded by African-American college women.
-The sorority has continued to generate social capital for over 110 years.
+Nellie Pratt Russell (May 4, 1890 - December 13, 1979) was an incorporator of Alpha Kappa Alpha sorority, the first sorority founded by African-American college women.

 Earning undergraduate and graduate degrees at Howard University and Columbia University, Nellie Russell worked as an educator for more than 50 years, mostly teaching English at St. Paul's College, an historically black college in Lawrenceville, Virginia.
 There she inspired generations of students and teachers.
 Russell was featured in the 1927 volume of Who's Who in Colored America.
 St. Paul's College named a building after Nellie Russell and her husband Dr. J. Alvin Russell, in honor of their contributions, and endowed a scholarship in their name.

 Early life

 Nellie Pratt was born in Macon, Georgia on May 4, 1890.

-In 1907, Pratt entered Howard University's College of Arts and Sciences.
+In 1907, she entered Howard University's College of Arts and Sciences.
 It was the top historically black college in the nation, and she attended at a time when only .33% of African Americans and 5% of whites of eligible age attended any college.

 Howard University and Alpha Kappa Alpha

 Nellie Pratt graduated in 1911 from Howard with a Bachelor of Arts degree in English.
 Pratt was initiated into Alpha Kappa Alpha during her sophomore year.
 During college, Pratt started a lifetime of service by volunteering to distribute clothes and food to the poor.

 Incorporation of Alpha Kappa Alpha

-Nellie Quander, Nellie Pratt, Julia Evangeline Brooks, Norma Boyd, Minnie B. Smith and Ethel Jones Mowbray worked together to incorporate Alpha Kappa Alpha on January 29, 1913, in order to provide for its future expansion to other colleges.
+Pratt, Nellie Quander, Julia Evangeline Brooks, Norma Boyd, Minnie B. Smith and Ethel Jones Mowbray worked together to incorporate Alpha Kappa Alpha on January 29, 1913, in order to provide for its future expansion to other colleges.

 Career and later life

 After graduation, Russell taught history and English for two years at Topeka Normal and Industrial School in Topeka, Kansas.

 To be closer to her mother after her father's death, Nellie Pratt moved to Lawrenceville, Virginia to teach at St. Paul Normal and Industrial School (now St. Paul's College).
 It was a historically black college.

-There in 1913 Nellie Pratt married Dr. J. Alvin Russell.
-The elder son of the school's founder, Russell served as principal of St. Paul Normal and Industrial School starting in 1926, and as President for several years starting in 1936.
+There, in 1913, Nellie Pratt married Dr. J. Alvin Russell.
+The elder son of the school's founder, Russell served as principal of St. Paul Normal and Industrial School starting in 1926, and as president for several years starting in 1936.
 During their marriage, Nellie Russell had four sons and one daughter.

 Nellie Russell also did graduate work during the summers, earning a Master of Arts degree from Columbia University in New York.
 She devoted great energy to her career as an educator, teaching English at St. Paul's College for nearly 50 years.
 She influenced generations of students, and helped create teachers as excellent as she was.

 Russell served as a faculty advisor to the Alpha Upsilon chapter of ΑΚΑ at St. Paul's College.